- United Transportation Union - http://utu.org -

 From experience, NTSB investigators and safety team members know first-hand that with facts, the devil is in the details.
 Initial eyewitness reports often are incomplete or even incorrect.
 Even after the NTSB conducts exhaustive interviews with those involved and those who may have witnessed an accident, facts often are cloudy.
 Evidence must be collected and laboratory tests conducted.

 It can be weeks and even months before the NTSB has enough evidence to reach a determination as to cause.
 When the NTSB does reach a determination as to the probable cause of an accident, it generally makes recommendations for new safety regulations and laws.
 In fact, 85 percent of NTSB recommendations result in new federal guidelines, regulations and laws.

 The Transportation Safety Team also performs another important service of direct benefit to SMART members.
 A SMART member involved in an accident can demand that a safety team member or union officer be present during questioning to serve as a witness to what was said.

 Transportation Safety Team members can also assist SMART members in ensuring that a SMART TD officer is present should railroad officials seek to question a SMART TD member – and that railroad officials not violate terms of the UTU/SMART TD contract with that carrier.

-The Transportation Safety Team should not be confused with the four-person SMART TD Transportation Safety Task Force, which is chaired by Assistant Arizona State Legislative Director Greg Hynes.
+The Transportation Safety Team should not be confused with the three-person SMART TD Transportation Safety Task Force, which is chaired by Assistant Arizona State Legislative Director Greg Hynes.
 Its role is to craft, in conjunction with the FRA, an action plan to reduce rail-employee risk while on the job.

 Article printed from United Transportation Union: http://utu.org